 Lack of Social Proof

-Social proof is an integral part of building the kind of credibility that most internet marketing experts want.
-With social proof, you don’t need to explain that your product truly delivers results.
+Social proof is an essential element of establishing honesty that most internet marketing specialists require.
+With social proof, you don’t necessitate to clarify that your product truly delivers results.

-When you walk into a shop or restaurant, you quickly get a feel for its popularity and ambience.
+When you step inside a store or restaurant, you immediately notice a feeling for its reputation and ambience.
 But, when you’re in front of a computer, it’s hard to tell how good an online marketplace is.

-Nearly 63% of consumers indicate they are more likely to purchase from a site if it has product ratings and reviews.
+Nearly 63% of buyers indicate they are more inclined to buy from an online store with product ratings and reviews.
 In contrast, most people are very wary of online marketing.
 So, even if you have the best, most honest and straight from the shoulder site on the web, you still need to convince people to trust you before they’ll be willing to convert.